alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 - Having multiple hosts/co-hosts is really helpful.
 - Using GitHub discussions is good for people with no experience on GH.
 - Having someone on hand to give instructions on using GitHub would be great.

+* EK - I will check in with IT about the internet.

 ### Notes to discuss during 1:1
 - How events went